 South African comic book writer Marc Dey is currently completing his MA in Media Theory Practice at the University of Cape Town.
 Marc has spent the last few years working on his new masters dissertation and a comic book, The Passengers.
 He was kind enough to answer a few questions by Daniel Rom.

-I want to be a writer, and tell stories for a living.
+Marc Dey: I want to be a writer, and tell stories for a living.
 I guess I chose comics for a few reasons.
-Firstly I think certain stories or ideas are better suited for certain media, and for some reason I always saw this story as a comic.
+Firstly I think certain stories or ideas are better suited for certain media and, for some reason, I always saw this story as a comic.
 As a medium, it gives me and the reader time to explore characters and the world.

 Secondly, the little control freak in me probably felt I could have more influence over the final output of my story if it was a comic.
 Realistically, to make The Passengers into a film would require tons of funds and a large film crew.
 In comic form, it took only two people (albeit working very hard) to get the final product to look as similar as possible to the images I had in my head.

-Unfortunately, I am a dreamer, which basically means I am exceptionally skilled at procrastinating and putting off work.
-I like to think a lot about my story and characters, and spend as much time in my fictional realm as possible.
-The advantage of this is that I have an in depth knowledge of my make-believe world, on the other hand it makes it really difficult to get out of the day dream and actually write the story.
+Marc Dey: Unfortunately, I am a dreamer, which basically means I am exceptionally skilled at procrastinating and putting off work.
+I like to think a lot about my story and characters and spend as much time in my fictional realm as possible.
+The advantage of this is that I have an in-depth knowledge of my make-believe world, on the other hand, it makes it really difficult to get out of the daydream and actually write the story.
 My creative process also relies heavily on music, walking and discussing my ideas with my patient friends and family.

 Read Daniel’s review of The Passengers here